tkchn/daisyinstall/README.md

 Yes, developers and maintainers are aware that this process is ridiculously convoluted and makes no sense, and we're working on that.
 A/B devices are still relatively new and it will take some time for the developers to come up with a better way to flash custom ROMs.
 Be patient and use this guide.
 Thank you!

+### Seamless updates on ResurrectionRemix and LineageOS
+LOS Updater (which is also used in ResurrectionRemix) downloads the ROM ZIP automatically and installs it to the inactive slot, which spares us the need to reboot into recovery.
+However, there are a few gotchas:
+* After the OTA is installed, **DON'T TAP ON "REBOOT"**.
+Instead, go to Magisk Manager and install a module called "TWRP A/B Retention Script" (you should be able to find it in the "Downloads section")
+* Then, go to the Manager's main menu, tap on "Install" and choose "Install to inactive slot (After OTA)"
+* After the installation process is completed, you can reboot.
+You have to repeat the process every time you get an OTA if you want to keep Magisk and TWRP on your newly updated system.

 ## FAQ
 **Q:** I can't unlock my phone after flashing an update!
 **A:** Reboot into recovery and delete the file `/data/system/locksettings.db` and similiar files with different extensions (locksettings.shm, locksettings.wal, etc.)